digital-archives/HISTGA1011/slides/week_08_slide_deck.md

 <!--presenter notes

-Case study: University of Houston (UH) Libraries made an institutional commitment in late 2015 to migrate the data for its digitized cultural heritage collections to open source systems for preservation and access: Hydra-in-a-Box, Archivematica, and ArchivesSpace.
+We will be looking at a particular example, the Bayou City Digital Asset Management System (BCDAMS), used by the University of Houston (UH) Libraries.
+In late 2015, UH made an institutional commitment to migrate the data for its digitized cultural heritage collections to a group of interoperable open source systems.

-Let’s move from the abstract into a real life scenario.
 Here, we have a workflow diagram created by the University of Houston, representing their digital preservation workflow that we are going to break down into something more digestible and understandable.

 A code4lib article provides additional details: https://journal.code4lib.org/articles/12342#unit5